urho3d/urho3d/Readme.txt

 that the debug executables of tools will not have the _d postfix, to allow the asset build scripts to work in both debug & release builds.

-After the build is complete, the examples can be run from the Bin directory.
+After the build is complete, the programs can be run from the Bin directory.

-To run for example NinjaSnowWar from the Visual Studio debugger, set it as a startup project and enter its relative path and filename into Debugging ->
+To run Urho3D.exe from the Visual Studio debugger, set it as a startup project and enter its relative path and filename into Debugging -> Command:
-Command: ..\..\Bin\NinjaSnowWar.exe or ..\..\Bin\NinjaSnowWar_d.exe
+..\Bin\Urho3D.exe or ..\Bin\Urho3D_d.exe.
 Additionally, entering -w into Debugging -> Command Arguments is highly recommended.
 This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will most probably be hidden.

 Note: some SM2.0 shaders in Urho3D reach exactly the arithmetic instruction count limit.
 The fxc.exe in newer DirectX SDK's may fail to compile them.
-At least the March 2009 SDK is known to work.
+At least the February 2010 SDK is known to work.